sagaciouszu/gatsby-all-in/src/components/containers/README.md

 #### Like as:

-Header

-Header

 ItemsList

 ItemsFilter

-Footer
-...

 ### The structure of a container foulder should be:

-/Header
+/ItemsList
 - /components
    - /tests - (HeaderItem and HeaderList)
-   - HeaderList.js - (A non common component used in this container.)
+   - ItemsList.js - (A non common component used in this container.)
-   - HeaderItem.js - (A non common component used in this container.)
+   - ItemsList.js - (A non common component used in this container.)
 - /tests - (tests for actions, selectors, reducer, index.js etc.)
 - actions.js - (Action creators used in this container)
 - constants.js - (Magic strings and Action Types)